solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/prepare.md

 # Prepare your dApp for publishing

-### Where do the asssets & files for my dApp go?
+## Where do the asssets & files for my dApp go?

 It is recommended that you put your dApp publishing files next to your dApp, and source control them together.
 This guide assumes that your dApp is built with Android Studio, and the root directory for the project which builds your APKs is `${APP_ROOT}`.

-### Configure the publishing details for your dApp
+## Configure the publishing details for your dApp

-#### 1. Collect your publishing assets
+### 1. Collect your publishing assets

-Having followed the instructions in [setup](./setup), collect the file paths for all your publishing assets (e.g., APK file, icons, screenshot images) relative to the directory that was  just created.
+Once everything is setup, collect the file paths for all your publishing assets (e.g., APK file, icons, screenshot images) relative to the directory that was just created.
 Some best practices for the assets & files you'll be providing:

 - Icon(s) should be 512px by 512px dimensions.